 The beginning of vintage industrial furniture

 At the outset, vintage industrial furniture was used by people living in lofts in order to respect the industrial surroundings of their home, such as the brick walls, concrete floor, or metal beams.

 Industrial design then became an integral part of decoration.
-Traditional cupboards were replaced by factory clothes lockers, the walls were adorned with enamelled plaques reclaimed from industrial workshops, and kitchens were equipped with large shopfloor workbenches.
+Traditional cupboards were replaced by metal storage cabinet, the walls were adorned with enamelled plaques reclaimed from industrial workshops, and kitchens were equipped with large shopfloor workbenches.